 The myth of employee numbers

-Many companies tout their growth by the amount of employees they’ve added during a period of time, but profitability is a more accurate statistic.
+Many companies tout their growth by the number of employees they’ve added during a period of time, but profitability is a more accurate statistic.
 Often, additional employees will mean that companies are forfeiting profit by not being as efficient as they could be.

 According to Fundera financial products, the most relevant indicators of success before staffing are strong business demand, healthy profit margin, annual revenue growth, and increase in sales.
 While hiring is a good sign, companies should be cautious of draining their cash flow, interfering with productivity, and mismatching roles.